 The biggest deal you might see there was someone slipping in a pool of their own bodily fluids...
 But this time it was just vom that was spurting, not blood & let’s face it readers, by now, we were more than happy to settle for that.

-Can't stress enough, how liberating it felt to play somewhere where the level of realistic terminal threat - was zero.
+Can't stress enough, how liberating it felt to play somewhere where the realistic level of terminal threat - was zero.

 The booze was cheap, the the kids really were friendly, the ladies were everywhere & the tunes kicked.

 We played really long solo sets up there, totally smashed the dancefloor every night, hit cool student parties afterwards, made a tonne of new friends & had lots of fun.
-Was a third of the paycheck we'd been used to from Afrika, but hey - what's not to like..?
+Was a third of the mad paycheck we'd been used to getting from Afrika, but hey - what's not to like..?

 It felt great to be safe again & the longer we played there, the more we felt we weren’t ever gonna be happy, until we had a place that we really could properly call our own.